-A seizure is a sudden episode of abnormal brain activity that may cause loss of overall body control.
+A seizure is a sudden episode of abnormal brain activity that may cause a loss of overall body control.
 Seizures are frequently seen in both dogs and cats.
 Epilepsy is sometimes the cause of seizures in both dogs and cats, No matter the cause, seizures can be frightening to witness.
 Fortunately, there are medications that treat seizures in pets.
 Potassium bromide is one of these medications.
 Here’s what to expect if your pet needs potassium bromide treatment.

 Potassium Bromide for Dogs

 Potassium bromide, sometimes abbreviated as KBr, is one of the traditional anticonvulsant medications used to treat canine and feline epilepsy.
 It is frequently used together with Phenobarbital but may be used by itself to control seizures, but if needed, it can be combined with other anticonvulsants like zonisamide, levetiracetam, or phenobarbital to attain the desired effect.